tothpalistvan/micropython-webserver/pysite/README.md

 In this example you able to save your webservers configuration...(You can find it in Wifi page)

-(I think I reached the memory limit, so the status menu and/or other menus maybe implemented in separate file.)
+(I think I reached the memory limit, so other menus can be implemented in separate file.)

 Install:
 --------